6hmDpYDQFH9VSfkLxazpfhagMkje3gNKaKdpztP/cwb/site/content/entry/citra-progress-report-2023-q2/index.md

 # Miscellaneous

-### Move CPU speed slider to debug tab and Report Compatibility to help menu ([#6250](https://github.com/citra-emu/citra/pull/6250) by [FearlessTobi](https://github.com/FearlessTobi)
+### Move CPU speed slider to debug tab and Report Compatibility to help menu ([#6250](https://github.com/citra-emu/citra/pull/6250)) by [FearlessTobi](https://github.com/FearlessTobi)

 One of the more common issues our Citra support team comes across is users configuring the CPU Clock Speed slider to be either insanely high or low causing their games to freeze.
 As changing the CPU Clock Speed is very unstable, a warning about this exact issue is given in the UI to deter people from changing it, but that hasn’t stopped some users from messing with this setting anyways, nor some misinformed content creators from recommending their viewers play with it

-Requested by the Citra support staff, this change moves the slider to a less conspicuous area, from the System tab to the Debug tab, to hopefully bring a stop to people accidentally freezing their games all the time.
+Requested by the Citra support team, this change moves the slider to a less conspicuous area, from the System tab to the Debug tab, to hopefully bring a stop to people accidentally freezing their games all the time.
 This change also moves the Report Compatibility option to the Help menu, purely because it is more fitting there.

 ### Detect and return error if GBA Virtual Console is loaded ([#6257](https://github.com/citra-emu/citra/pull/6257)) by [Steveice10](https://github.com/Steveice10)